Blue Sky and the Devil

 Blue Sky and the Devil is the second studio release of Duluth, Minnesota bluegrass group Trampled by Turtles.
 In 2020, a vinyl edition was released through their record label Banjodad Records.
 The album was recorded at Dirty Old Town Studios.
-All song are written by Dave Simonett except for 'Dog On A Leash' and 'Higher Calling' which were both written by Erik Berry.
+All songs are written by Dave Simonett except for 'Dog On A Leash' and 'Higher Calling' which were both written by Erik Berry.